 There are no boarding announcements in the lounge so you will have to pay attention and head to the gate at your boarding time.
 If you were flying on an A380 where business and first class are on the upper deck you could board right from the lounge level.
 For the 777 you will have to exit the lounge and go downstairs into the airport to get to your gate.

-Put simply, there are no bad suites in the first-class cabin.
+Put simply, there are no bad suites in this new Emirates 777 first class cabin.
 Every suite is nearly identical, with the utmost privacy and luxury you can find on a commercial plane.

 That does come with a slight downside: There’s no great way to spend time with a companion or loved one, as there are no adjoining suites or seats in this first class cabin.
 If you are traveling with another person, we recommend picking suites 1A and 1E or 2F and 2K.